tayruxin/tp/docs/DeveloperGuide.md

     Use case ends.
 * 2c.
 The given keywords match multiple company names.
   * 2c1.
-AddressBook shows a list of companies whose names contain the given keywords
+AddressBook shows a list of companies whose names contain the given keywords.

     Use case ends.